MOT cost .

 6. 06

-33.3% of Cabstar tests result in an outright failure, against a fleet average mileage of 88k.
-The pattern is driven by windscreen damage and a weak handbrake — two failure types that tend to require workshop attention rather than a quick on-day fix.
-Pass-after-rectification sits at 4.1% — compare that to the fail rate and you can see most of these cars leave the station with a VT30, not a pat on the back.
+33.8% of Cerato tests result in an outright failure, against a fleet average mileage of 88k.
+The pattern is driven by a defective headlamp lens and a number-plate lamp out — two failure types that tend to require workshop attention rather than a quick on-day fix.
+Pass-after-rectification sits at 4.9% — compare that to the fail rate and you can see most of these cars leave the station with a VT30, not a pat on the back.

 7. 07

-33.3% of Matiz tests result in an outright failure, against a fleet average mileage of 55k.
-The pattern is driven by The strength or continuity of the load bearing structure within 30cm of any sub-frame, spring or suspension component mounting (a 'prescribed area') is significantly reduced or inadequately repaired and a defective headlamp lens — two failure types that tend to require workshop attention rather than a quick on-day fix.
-Pass-after-rectification sits at 6.1% — compare that to the fail rate and you can see most of these cars leave the station with a VT30, not a pat on the back.
+33.7% of Kalos tests result in an outright failure, against a fleet average mileage of 68k.
+The pattern is driven by a defective headlamp lens and The strength or continuity of the load bearing structure within 30cm of any sub-frame, spring or suspension component mounting (a 'prescribed area') is significantly reduced or inadequately repaired — two failure types that tend to require workshop attention rather than a quick on-day fix.
+Pass-after-rectification sits at 5.9% — compare that to the fail rate and you can see most of these cars leave the station with a VT30, not a pat on the back.

 8. 08